WA’s bubble gum hue Pink Lakes that are Instagram-worthy destinations.

 Given its popularity, some pretty cool tours have popped up that you can book to really experience the lake.

 And did we mention that these tours take place thousands of metres above the ground?
-That’s right, hop in a plane and get the bird’s eye view of this incredible natural wonder.
+That’s right, hop in a plane and get a bird’s eye view of this incredible natural wonder.

 Find out more here